22-32-109.1. Board of education - specific powers and duties - safe schools.

 (II) The average daily attendance rate at the school;

-(III) Dropout rates for grades seven through twelve, if such grades are taught at the school; and
+(III) Dropout rates for grades seven through twelve, if such grades are taught at the school;

-(F) Commission of an act on school grounds that, if committed by an adult, would be considered first degree assault, as described in section 18-3-202, C.R.S., second degree assault, as described in section 18-3-203, C.R.S., or vehicular assault, as described in section 18-3-205, C.R.S.;
+(F) Commission of an act on school grounds, in a school vehicle, or at a school activity or sanctioned event that, if committed by an adult, would be considered first degree assault, as described in section 18-3-202, C.R.S., second degree assault, as described in section 18-3-203, C.R.S., or vehicular assault, as described in section 18-3-205, C.R.S.;

-(G) Behavior on school property that is detrimental to the welfare or safety of other students or of school personnel, including behavior that creates a threat of physical harm to the student or to other students;
+(G) Behavior on school grounds, in a school vehicle, or at a school activity or sanctioned event that is detrimental to the welfare or safety of other students or of school personnel, including but not limited to behavior that creates a threat of physical or emotional harm to the student or to other students;

 (H) Willful destruction or defacement of school property;

-(I) Commission of an act on school grounds that, if committed by an adult, would be considered third degree assault, as described in section 18-3-204, C.R.S., or disorderly conduct, as described in section 18-9-106 (1) (d), C.R.S., but not disorderly conduct involving firearms or other deadly weapons, as described in section 18-9-106 (1) (e) and (1) (f), C.R.S.;
+(I) Commission of an act on school grounds, in a school vehicle, or at a school activity or sanctioned event that, if committed by an adult, would be considered third degree assault, as described in section 18-3-204, C.R.S., or disorderly conduct, as described in section 18-9-106 (1)(d), C.R.S., but not disorderly conduct involving firearms or other deadly weapons, as described in section 18-9-106 (1)(e) and (1)(f), C.R.S.;

 (c) Internet safety plan.
 (I) Each school district is encouraged to provide a comprehensive, age-appropriate curriculum that teaches safety in working and interacting on the internet in grades kindergarten through twelve.
 At a minimum, the curriculum may address the following topics:

-(A) Interaction with persons in the cyber community;
+(A) Interaction with persons in the cybercommunity;

 (B) Personal safety in interacting with persons on the internet;

-(C) Recognition and avoidance of on-line bullying;
+(C) Recognition and avoidance of online bullying;

 (D) Technology, computer virus issues, and ways to avoid computer virus infection;